 Creating research facilities that inspire and connect

-Perhaps part of the lab needs to be kept secure and contaminate-free?
+Perhaps part of your lab needs to be kept secure and contaminate-free?
 Another requirement might be to isolate an area at a constant extreme heat or cold, or allow for particular environmental conditions to suit certain equipment, away from vibration, acoustic or magnetic interference.
 The experienced team at Buro Happold will work with you to create a lab that meets all your needs now, but is flexible enough to allow for future expansion.